-The azure-native:securityinsights:TIDataConnector resource, part of the Pulumi Azure Native provider, defines threat intelligence data connectors that import indicators of compromise into Microsoft Sentinel workspaces.
-This guide focuses on one capability: connecting external threat intelligence platforms with indicator configuration and historical data import.
+The azure-native:securityinsights:TIDataConnector resource, part of the Pulumi Azure Native provider, defines a threat intelligence data connector that imports indicators of compromise into Microsoft Sentinel workspaces.
+This guide focuses on one capability: external threat intelligence platform integration with historical data import.

-Data connectors belong to Microsoft Sentinel workspaces and require Azure AD tenant permissions.
+Data connectors belong to Microsoft Sentinel workspaces and require tenant-level permissions to access threat intelligence feeds.
 The example is intentionally small.
-Combine it with your own workspace configuration, data retention policies, and indicator processing rules.
+Combine it with your own workspace configuration and access policies.

 Connect a threat intelligence platform with lookback